Faculty and Staff

 MARY MARTZ (Voice) received the B.S. in Music Education and Performance with a minor in Speech Therapy from Moorhead State University.
 She has an extensive performance background in opera theater with the Minnesota Opera, Minnesota Opera Touring Company, other regional companies, oratorio, recitals, and many years of classroom and private voice instruction.
 She has also taught in the New York State Summer School of the Arts, School of Choral Studies, the St. Olaf College summer music camp, and is an Adjunct Instructor of Voice at St. Olaf College.

 MATTHEW McCRIGHT (Piano) American pianist Matthew McCright has performed extensively throughout the United States, Europe, Asia and the South Pacific as piano soloist and chamber musician.
-He has devoted his life to performing works by living composers and has thrilled audiences and critics alike with an imaginative repertoire that spans both the traditional and a wide range of contemporary works.
-He has premiered numerous new pieces, many written for him, and has collaborated with countless composers across the globe.
-McCright currently resides in Minneapolis, Minnesota and is a member of the piano faculty of Carleton College while maintaining an active freelance schedule as one of the most sought after pianists in contemporary music.
-Recent projects include the 2009 CD release of Second Childhood on innova Records, 2011 release of the piano works of Minnesota composer Gene Gutchë on Centaur Records and the 2012 release of a CD of piano works of Justin Rubin.
-Upcoming projects include a recording of the piano music of Justin Merritt and a release of piano music of Olivier Messiaen.
+He has thrilled audiences and critics alike with imaginative programming that places the greatest piano repertoire alongside the music of today’s most innovative risk-takers.
+McCright currently resides in Minneapolis, Minnesota and is a member of the piano faculty of Carleton College and teaches privately in the Twin Cities.
+He maintains an active performing schedule as one of the most sought after pianists of his generation in contemporary music.
+An accomplished recording artist, McCright has released 4 solo recordings: 3 albums on innova Records (Second Childhood, A Waltz through Vapor, and Blender) and a 2011 release of the piano works of Gene Gutchë on Centaur Records.
+An upcoming release on Albany Records of the piano music of Olivier Messiaen is planned for 2015.
 The recipient of numerous awards, grants, and prizes, he has performed at festivals such as Bang on a Can at MassMOCA, Printing House Festival of New Music (Dublin), Late Music Festival (UK), Hampden-Sydney Chamber Music Festival, Kodály Institute, Perilous Night, Fringe, Bridge, Spark Festival of Electronic Music, Seward Arts, Music 2000, CCM Village Opening, and Minnesota Composers Alliance.
-McCright completed his Doctor of Musical Arts Degree in Piano Performance from the University of Minnesota, under the tutelage of Lydia Artymiw.
-In addition to private study in New York City with Lisa Moore, he also holds degrees from the College-Conservatory of Music at the University of Cincinnati and Westminster College.
+McCright completed his Doctor of Musical Arts Degree in Piano Performance from the University of Minnesota, Master of Music Degree in Piano from the College-Conservatory of Music at the University of Cincinnati and earned his Bachelor of Music Degree in Piano Performance, Magna Cum Laude, from Westminster College.
+His past teachers include Lydia Artymiw, Lisa Moore, Nancy Zipay DeSalvo and Richard Morris.
 For more information please visit: www.matthewmccright.org.

 ELINOR NIEMISTO (Harp) received the B.M. and M.M. in Harp from the University of Michigan and shortly thereafter went to Nova Scotia where she played in the Atlantic Symphony in Halifax.
 She began teaching at Carleton in 1981 and currently holds endowed chairs in both the Rochester and La Crosse Symphony Orchestras.
 Ms. Niemisto also teaches harp at St. Olaf and Luther Colleges and Suzuki Harp in Northfield and Owatonna.
 She performs regionally in choirs, churches, and community orchestras.